 “The Legend of Spookley the Square Pumpkin” by Joe Troiano

-My favorite fall-themed story for SEL and counseling lessons is called “The Legend of Spookley the Square Pumpkin” by Joe Troiano.
+My favorite fall-themed story for SEL and counseling lessons is called “The Legend of Spookley the Square Pumpkin” by Joe Troiano (Amazon Affiliate Link).
 It tells the story of Spookley who is the only pumpkin in his patch that is square instead of round.
 He is teased for being different and feels sad that he is unable to roll around like the other pumpkins.
 But one day, a big storm comes that is so strong that it causes all of the round pumpkins to fly around and breaks a hole in the fence.
 Round pumpkins start falling through the hole into the bay, until Spookley saves the day by using his square shape to his advantage and sitting in front of the hole to block it.
 Spookley is a hero who saves the farmer’s pumpkins, and in his honor, the farmer plants a whole new patch of pumpkins of all different shapes and colors.
 People come from miles around to visit the square, triangular, and round pumpkins and to pick a special and unique pumpkin of their own.

 “Fletcher and the Falling Leaves” by Julia Rawlinson

-“Fletcher and the Falling Leaves” by Julia Rawlinson is a sweet story about a fox who feels very, very worried when the leaves on his favorite tree turn brown.
+“Fletcher and the Falling Leaves” by Julia Rawlinson (Amazon Affiliate Link) is a sweet story about a fox who feels very, very worried when the leaves on his favorite tree turn brown.
 He worries that his tree is sick and does everything he can to help it feel better.
 He tries attaching green leaves to the branches and collecting all of its leaves as they fly through the sky, but sadly he is not able to save his special tree.
 Fletcher saved the very last leaf that fell from his tree and brought it back to his den to rest.
-All night he thought of his beloved tree, until he awoke at dawn to a wonderous surprise.
+All night he thought of his beloved tree, until he awoke at dawn to a wondrous surprise.
 Fletcher’s special tree was more beautiful than ever – it had grown hundreds of shiny icicles over night!
 He was so proud of his tree and the beautiful creation it had become that his sad, worried feelings flew away as quickly as the tree’s leaves had before.

 This story would be great for individual, small group, and classroom counseling sessions to support students who are experiencing worry, anxiety, loss, or a transition/change of some kind.
 The story’s beautiful message can help students see that there is always joy to be found, even in challenging or sad circumstances.
 Just like the tree, even though something may seem difficult or worrisome at first, in time, it may turn into something special and amazing (and teach us a powerful lesson along the way).
-You can watch a video of this story below and click on the book cover above to learn more and purchase your own copy on my Amazon Affiliate link!

 Fall-Themed Counseling & SEL Activities

 I hope that these fall ideas and resources are helpful to you and your practice!
 What are your favorite fall stories and activities to use with your students?
 Please comment below, I’d love to hear from you!